nymea/nymea-docs/docs/plugins/basic-concepts.md

 ## Browsing things

 Some things might offer the feature to be browsable.
 For example, a smart speaker can allow the user to browse the available playlists.
 Browsing a thing is like browsing a file system.
 It can be a simple list of entries, but also an entire tree which can be entered.

+## Parent child relationships

+Configured things in the system may have parent-child relationships.
+This is expressed by some things having a parent thing.
+If a thing does not have any parents it either is a standalone thing or it may be a parent to other things.
+If a thing does have a parent id set, it is a child of the given parent.
+One thing can be a parent to many others.

+This parent-child relationship mostly has effect when managing things.
+If a parent is removed from the system, all its childs will be removed too.